J.Y. Park: Early life and education

-Park was born in Seoul.
+Park was born in Gwangjin District, Seoul, South Korea.
 His father was a news correspondent based in the U.S. At age 9, Park moved with his mother to New York following his father's reassignment.
 They lived there for three years before Park returned to Seoul for high school.
 He later attended Yonsei University, during which time he released his first two albums.
 He graduated with a bachelor's in geology in 1996.
 He has an older sister.
+Park learned music composition and production for two years from Kim Hyung-suk, who is considered one of the best pop music composers and producers of all time in South Korea.